Zamboanga del Sur State University: J.H. Cerilles State College

+Elevation as state university

+On September 25, 2023, Zamboanga del Sur 2nd district Representative Victoria Yu filed House Bill No. 9315 that aims to convert the state college to a state university and renaming it as Zamboanga del Sur State University.
+The bill passed by the House on third reading on November 23, 2023 with no objections.
+The Senate approved the bill on third reading on June 3, 2025 with amendments and the House concurred with Senate amendments on June 9, 2025.
+The approved bill was transmitted to the President on August 15, 2025 but was lapsed on to a law on September 15, 2025 as Republic Act No. 12295.
+Republic Act No. 12295 took effect on October 4, 2025.

 Integration

 In June 2006, two external units were opened in the municipalities of Josefina and San Pablo.
 A former WMSU-ESU in the municipality of Margosatubig was affiliated to JHCSC in June of this year.
 CMSECAT (Canuto MS Enerio College of Arts and Trade) in the municipality of Lakewood was integrated to the college in October of the same year.

 On December 1, 2006, Dr. Carlicita A. Saniel was appointed by the JHCSC-BOT as president of the college to serve the remaining term of Montealto while Dante B. Bayocot assumed his former position as college registrar.

 In March 2007, Saniel was installed by JHCSC-BOT as the second president of the college.
 During her term of office, new external units were opened to cater the educational needs of the poor but deserving students of Zamboanga del Sur.
 These external units are located in the municipalities of Vincenzo Sagun (opened in June 2007), Tabina (October 2007), Guipos (June 2009) and Sominot (June 2009).
 The integration of ZSAC (Zamboanga del Sur Agricultural College) to JHCSC in June 2009 led to the birth of JHCSC-Dumingag campus.
 This was followed by the offering of extension classes of JHCSC-Main in Dumalinao (June 2012) and the extension classes of JHCSC-Dumingag in Molave and Aurora.

 On June 15, 2012, JHCSC-BOT confirmed Saniel as president of JHCSC for a second term.
 Today, the JHCSC System has 3 Organic Campuses and 18 external units located in the different municipalities of Zamboanga del Sur.
 Its main campus is preparing for its Level 1 accreditation with AACCUP.

 To make education accessible to the poorest students in the province of Zamboanga del Sur, JHCSC External Units were opened in the municipalities of Tigbao, Lapuyan, Dimataling, Mahayag, Tambulig, and Ramon Magsaysay in June 2005.
 Three former Western Mindanao State University-External Studies Units (WMSU-ESU) were affiliated to JHCSC during this year.
 It was also the year that marked the opening of JHCSC-Pagadian Annex.